 Operations – Providing efficient and cost-effective systems, policies and processes that enable the fulfillment of the United Way’s mission, while ensuring the highest levels of transparency and accountability.

-United Way of Essex and West Hudson is one of 1,300 United Ways nationwide, and operates independently of United Way of America.
-UWEWH maintains the highest standards of professionalism, accountability and transparency in our stewardship of contributor dollars and financial management.
+United Way of Greater Newark is one of 1,300 United Ways nationwide, and operates independently of United Way of America.
+UWGN maintains the highest standards of professionalism, accountability and transparency in our stewardship of contributor dollars and financial management.

 Following are our Audited Financial and Form 990:

 NON-DISCRIMINATION & DIVERSITY AND INCLUSION POLICY

 On September 22, 1995, The United Way of Greater Newark Board of Trustees adopted an anti-discrimination policy as a component of its annual allocations process.